 - How often do you practice mindfulness in your day-to-day activities?

 - Is your relationship with yourself positive, especially with your physical body?

 - How quick and effective are you at making decisions?

 - Are you a workaholic?

 If you have identified that there is a need to balance your root Chakra, take a look at the following tips.
 In addition to the details we discussed in the Introduction to Chakras, here are 5 specific techniques to balance your energy center at the Root.

 #1 – Meditate on the Chakra’s color, red, and its shape.

-These are free to download, but exclusively available only for my newsletter subscribers.
+These are free to download, and exclusively available only for my newsletter subscribers.
 Sign-up to claim your spiritual goodies, along with access to a growing library of other spiritual resources!

 #2 – Ground Yourself Everyday

 Why?
 Because if you are not experiencing contact with reality, you are likely spaced out.
 If you’re constantly living in your head, it’s unlikely that you are creating much in the physical world- and you are stressed, because you’re living in your thoughts.